Beautiful Verona in Pictures:

 There are tourists, but they seem like a sideshow.
 Real life goes on all around, and it beguiles and tempts.

-This seems to be the Dolce Vita you've always dreamed of.
+This is that famous Dolce Vita you've always dreamed of.

 Through the narrow lanes of the old town, locals "commute" by bicycle, old men play cards at pavement cafes, and animated discussions happen on street corners...
 I love it all.
 And if you wish to spend the night, then spend it in a gilded cage of luxury at the Gabbia d'Oro.